Noncommutative maximal ergodic inequalities associated with doubling conditions: Introduction

 \section{Introduction}

-This paper studies maximal inequalities and ergodic theorems for group actions on noncommutative $L_{p}$-spaces.
+This article studies maximal inequalities and ergodic theorems for group actions on noncommutative $L_{p}$-spaces.
 The connection between ergodic theory and von Neumann algebras goes back to the very beginning of the theory of operator algebras.
-However, the study of individual ergodic theorems in the noncommutative setting only took off with Lance\textquoteright s pioneering work \cite{lance76erg} in 1976.
-The topic was then extensively investigated in a series of works of Conze, Dang-Ngoc, Kümmerer, Yeadon and others (see \cite{conzedangngoc78erg,kummerer78erg,yeadon77max,jajte85nclimitbook} and the references therein).
+However, the study of individual ergodic theorems in the noncommutative setting only took off with Lance's pioneering work \cite{lance76erg} in 1976.
+The topic was then extensively investigated in a series of works of Conze, Dang-Ngoc, K\"{u}mmerer, Yeadon, and others (see \cite{conzedangngoc78erg,kummerer78erg,yeadon77max,jajte85nclimitbook} and references therein).
 Among them, Yeadon \cite{yeadon77max} obtained a maximal ergodic theorem in the preduals of semifinite von Neumann algebras.
-But the corresponding maximal inequalities in $L_{p}$-spaces remained open until the celebrated work of Junge and Xu \cite{jungexu07erg}, which established the noncommutative analogue of the Dunford-Schwartz maximal ergodic theorem.
-This breakthrough motivates further research on noncommutative ergodic theorems, such as \cite{anantharaman06freeerg,hu08freeerg,bekjan08ergpositive,litvinov14wienerwintner,hongsun16}.
-Note that all these works essentially remain in the class of Dunford-Schwartz operators, that is, do not go beyond Junge-Xu's setting.
+But the corresponding maximal inequalities in $L_{p}$-spaces remained open until the celebrated work of Junge and Xu \cite{jungexu07erg}, which established the noncommutative analogue of the Dunford--Schwartz maximal ergodic theorem.
+This breakthrough has motivated further research on noncommutative ergodic theorems, such as \cite{anantharaman06freeerg,bekjan08ergpositive,hongsun16,hu08freeerg}, and \cite{litvinov14wienerwintner}.
+Note that all these works essentially remain in the class of Dunford--Schwartz operators, that is, do not go beyond Junge and Xu's setting.